simeon4110/microreddit/README.md

 the OAuth REST server and HTTP front end.
 4) No gimmicks.
 Basic features and a lightweight front-end are our guiding design principles.
 We're not building a social network, there are too many of those as it is.
 The purpose of this site is to retain the features and functionality of Reddit c.
-2017--the only 'new' additions are the increased privacy measures.
+2017--the only 'new' additions are the increased privacy measures and the 'live' post page websockets.
 5) User built, user funded, user focused. &micro;reddit is not a for profit venture.
 6) Anonymous, but accountable.
 User's can post anonymously (from a registered account,) but anonymous user's can still be banned from a sub.
 All user's must provide a verified email address for the sole purpose of preventing API abuse